Recent Sustainability Awards and Nominations

 - Green Gown Award Nominations (August 2011) An innovative social marketing initiative aimed at reducing the incidence of deliberate grassfires was shortlisted for a Green Gown award in the Social Responsibility category.
 More about the Green Gown Award Nomination from the University' News web area.

-- Queen's Award for Voluntary Service (July 2010) given to Cardiff Conservation Volunteers (CCV), a group co-founded by John Newton, Chair of the University's Eco Champions Group and an Assistant Director in the Finance Division.
+- Queen's Award for Voluntary Service (July 2010) given to Cardiff Conservation Volunteers (CCV), a group co-founded by John Newton, previously an Assistant Director in the University's Finance Division.
 This award was for the group's outstanding work in the local community.
 More about the Queen's Award for Voluntary Service, from the University's News area.

 - Carbon Trust Standard (May 2010) The University was the first higher education institution in Wales to achieve the Carbon Trust Standard, a national mark of excellence.
 This was in recognition of its work and results and ongoing commitment to reduce its carbon emissions.
 More about the Carbon Trust Standard Award from the University's News web area.